Eugène, 8th Prince of Ligne

-Eugène François Charles Joseph Lamoral de Ligne d'Amblise et d'Epinoy (Brussels, 28 January 1804 – Brussels, 20 May 1880), 8th Prince of Ligne and of the Holy Roman Empire was a Belgian diplomat and liberal politician.
+Eugène François Charles Joseph Lamoral de Ligne d'Amblise et d'Epinoy (28 January 1804 – 20 May 1880), 8th Prince of Ligne and of the Holy Roman Empire was a Belgian diplomat and liberal politician.

-Family
+Early life

-He was the son of Louis Eugene Marie Lamoral, Prince of Ligne and Countess Louise van der Noot de Duras.
+He was born in Brussels on 28 January 1804.
+He was the son of Louis Eugene Marie Lamoral, Prince of Ligne, and Countess Louise van der Noot de Duras.

-He married 3 times; through his daughter Princess Natalie of Ligne, he was the grandfather of Princess Isabella of Croÿ.
-One of his sons, Edouard, married Princess Eulalia, daughter of Prince Carl of Solms-Braunfels.

 Career

 He lived in Vienna from 1834 until 1837.
 After his return to Belgium, he was named ambassador and sent to London for the coronation of Queen Victoria.
 He had a successful diplomatic career.
 In 1849 he was elected as a member of the Belgian parliament and was President of the Belgian Senate, in succession of Augustin Dumon-Dumortier, from 25 March 1852 until 18 July 1879.
 In 1863 the King named him Minister of State.

+Personal life

+Eugène was married three times.
+His first marriage was on 12 May 1823 to Amélie Mélanie de Conflans (1802–1833), a daughter of Charles Louis Gabriel de Conflans, Marquis d'Armentières and Amélie Gabrielle de Croÿ.
+Before her death in Florence in March 1833, they were the parents of: